 I also used super healthy oats full of high-quality dietary fibers and whole wheat flour.
 I added coconut oil instead of butter and I used honey to sweeten up cookies.
 Also, I added some dried cranberries which gave a bit sourness to every sweet cookie bite.
 I spiced these Apple Cinnamon Oatmeal Cookies with warm spices – super healthy Ceylon cinnamon, nutmeg, and allspice.

 Apple Cinnamon Oatmeal Cookies are easy to prepare and can be made in just 20 minutes.
 They are perfect with afternoon tea or coffee.
 If you’re perhaps afraid of any excess calories, let me reassure you.
-These cookies are made without refined sugars and super low-calorie.
-Since they are very nutritious, you can have these cookies as quick on-to-go breakfast or healthy snack between meals.
+These oatmeal cookies are made without refined sugars and super low-calorie.
+Since they are very nutritious, you can have these apple oatmeal cookies as quick on-to-go breakfast or healthy snack between meals.

 These are perfect for kids school snack too.
 My kiddo love these!
 Just make sure you prepare a huge bunch, ’cause these cookies disappear very quickly.

 - soft and chewy, full of warm aromatic flavors,